Two East Austin Elementaries, Two Very Different Trajectories

 Which School Fits You?

 Every buyer weighs these factors differently, and there is no single right answer.
 What I can tell you after 19 years in this market is that the best home purchase is the one where you understand all the trade offs before you sign.
-These two zones offer genuinely different propositions, and knowing which one aligns with your priorities is the first step toward making a confident decision.
+School ratings are one input among many, and the buyers I see thriving in either of these zones are the ones who go in with eyes open about both the strengths and the challenges of the assigned campus.

 Frequently Asked Questions